foundationallm/foundationallm/docs/quick_start.md

 - Data Source Hub API : https://localhost:8842/
 - LangChain Hub API : https://localhost:8765/

 The APIs are secured via a 'X-API-KEY' header.
-These values are generated during the ARM template deployment and automatically set in the Azure Key Vault.
-By default, they are automatically set to the generated resource group name.
+These values are generated during the ARM template deployment and automatically set in the Azure Key Vault via the deployment script.
 As a follow on step, you will want to modify these values to something unique per service.

 > NOTE: When running via AKS or ACS, the urls will be generated during deployment of the services to the container instances (ex https://abc.xyz.eastus.azurecontainerapps.io/ or https://abc.eastus.aksapp.io/).